65440-2023/mario-hardness-gadgets/README.md

 For New Super Mario Bros.
 Wii, we provide level files which can be added to a complete New Super Mario Bros.
 Wii filestructure to create a playable ROM.

+## Videos

+Videos of several of our gadgets are also available on our [youtube channel](https://www.youtube.com/@MIT-65440/videos)